Skip to content

 Interview

-An Interview in Salesforce is the runtime instance of a flow, alternately known as a Flow Interview.
+An Interview in Salesforce is the runtime instance of a flow, the live execution that the platform spins up each time a flow runs.

 § 01